Sylvain303/bats/test/internal/README.md

 ### Build

-Building some symetrical rewring of bats internal script in order to test them.
+Building some symetrical rewriting of bats internal script in order to test them.

 Not working yet.
 ```